jameschristina/secure-vehicle-api-zero-trust/README.md

 ## Collaboration Acknowledgment

-This project was collaboratively designed and developed by Chukwuemeke Ikpeasonim and Christina James.
-The partnership combined expertise across security operations, security architecture, identity and access management, detection engineering, and Zero Trust security principles.
+This project was collaboratively designed and developed by Chukwuemeke Ikpeasonim and Christina James, combining expertise in security operations, security architecture, identity security, detection engineering, and Zero Trust principles.

 Key areas of collaboration included: